 In the courtroom, justice warriors pursue this rule of law through the adversarial process, in which both sides are given equal opportunity to advance facts and arguments in their defense.
 Social justice, however, is opposed to procedural justice.
 In a year of ever more strident victim rhetoric, one of the most disturbing auguries for the future was the protests at Harvard and Yale law schools against the nomination of Brett Kavanaugh to the Supreme Court.
 Hundreds of students from our most influential legal academies marched under the #MeToo rallying cry: Believe Survivors, meaning: any self-professed victim of sexual assault is entitled to automatic belief before any evidence is presented to, and sifted by, a neutral tribunal.

 A disproportionate number of these elite law students will end up as federal judges, including on the Supreme Court.
 If they carry their “Believe Survivors” commitment to the bench, due process is doomed.
-Many criminal law professors have given up teaching rape law, since female students claim to be traumatized by the very thought of a criminal defense in a rape case.
-Moot court has been similarly constrained; many law students are no longer willing to take on the role of advocate for even an imaginary political incorrect defendant.
+Many criminal-law professors have given up teaching rape law, since female students claim to be traumatized by the very thought of a criminal defense in a rape case.
+Moot court has been similarly constrained; many law students are no longer willing to take on the role of advocate for even an imaginary politically incorrect defendant.
 Harvard’s dean of students, meantime, fired law professor Ronald Sullivan from his job as an undergraduate dorm master this year because of Sullivan’s legal representation of accused sexual assailant Harvey Weinstein.
 Students and administrators alike deemed this representation an existential threat to the safety of female students in Sullivan’s dorm.
 We will pass over in silence the maudlin theatrics of such a claim.
 Its substance is a triumph for social justice, but it is a dagger in the heart of justice.
 For Harvard’s dean to declare that representing a politically unpopular client renders someone unfit to supervise students betrays the university’s educational mission, which should be to teach students the preciousness of such cultural legacies as the presumption of innocence.

 Social-justice pedagogy is driven by one overwhelming reality: the seemingly intractable achievement gap between whites and Asians on the one hand, and blacks and Hispanics on the other.
 Radical feminism, as well as gay and now trans advocacy, are also deeply intertwined with social-justice thinking on campus and off, as we have just seen.
 But race is the main impetus.
 Liberal whites are terrified that the achievement and behavior gaps will never close.
 So they have crafted a totalizing narrative about the racism that allegedly holds back black achievement.